NeKoFu/Julia-set-experiment/README.md

 Julia-set-experiment
 ====================

-Three different HTML5 way to compute Julia fractal set in "realtime".
+Three differents ways to compute Julia fractal set in "realtime" with HTML5.
 Single javascript process, 4 webworkers process, and the powerfull WebGL-GLSL Shader